Apollon77/daikin-controller/README.md

 ### setACControlInfo(values, callback)
 Send an update for the "Control-Info" data to the device. values is an object with the following possible keys:
-* power: Boolean, enable or disable the device, you can also use DaikinAC-Power for allowed values in human readable format
+* power: Boolean, enable or disable the device, you can also use DaikinAC-Power for allowed values in human-readable format
-* mode: Integer, set operation Mode of the device, you can also use DaikinAC-Mode for allowed values in human readable format
+* mode: Integer, set operation Mode of the device, you can also use DaikinAC-Mode for allowed values in human-readable format
 * targetTemperature: Float or "M" for mode 2 (DEHUMDIFICATOR)
 * targetHumidity: Float or "AUTO"/"--" for mode 6 (FAN)
-* fanRate: Integer or "A"/"B", you can also use DaikinAC-FanRate for allowed values in human readable format
+* fanRate: Integer or "A"/"B", you can also use DaikinAC-FanRate for allowed values in human-readable format
-* fanDirection: Integer, you can also use DaikinAC-FanDirection for allowed values in human readable format
+* fanDirection: Integer, you can also use DaikinAC-FanDirection for allowed values in human-readable format

 You can also set single of those keys (e.g. only "Power=true").
-When this happends the current data are requested from the device, the relevant values will be changed and all required fields will be re-send to the device.
-Be carefull, especially on mode changes some values may be needed to be correct (e.g. when changing back from "FAN" to "AUTO" then temperature is empty too, but Auto needs a set temperature).
+When this happens the current data are requested from the device, the relevant values will be changed and all required fields will be re-sent to the device.
+Be careful, especially on mode changes some values may be needed to be correct (e.g. when changing back from "FAN" to "AUTO" then temperature is empty too, but Auto needs a set temperature).

 ### getACSensorInfo(callback)
 Get the "Sensor-Info" details from the Daikin-Device.
 The callback will be called with the result.